 You are essentially done.
 Now time to let them dry on the baking sheet.
-Don’t be tempted to remove them yet as you might tear the sheets, especially if you had a more watery paste like mine.
+Don’t be tempted to remove them yet as you might tear the mats, especially if you had a more watery paste like mine.

 I left them to dry for about half a day.
 Overnight works too if you do these later in the day.

-Roll up the tapes and fold up the sheets carefully to avoid knocking off the seeds.
+Roll up the tapes and fold up the mats carefully to avoid knocking off the seeds.
 I store all of my seeds in the fridge to keep them cool, so I just added these to the seed box on top.